 What we liked

-Real-time alerts: In our testing, Norton did an excellent job of ensuring alerts were delivered in real time.
+Real-time alerts: In our testing, Norton did an excellent job of delivering alerts in real time.
 Whereas most parental control apps have a delay, Norton was prompt.
 If our test kid tried to access their phone during downtime, Norton notified us immediately.

-Easy: We had a simple time installing and using Norton Family.
+Easy: We had no trouble installing and using Norton Family.
 It was easy to set up and to use.
 When apps are difficult to use, we tend to avoid them, and screen time apps need to be seamless.

 Additional real-time security: Norton is one of the most trusted names in cybersecurity.
 Being able to bundle our screen time app with real-time antivirus software meant we didn’t need to worry about our kids accidentally downloading viruses or entering sketchy websites during their screen time.